GIVE to your community and plan your philanthropy.

 Merseyside 100 win Emerging Philanthropist Award!

-The Merseyside 100 was recently named ‘Emerging Philanthropist of the Year’ at the Community Foundation for Merseyside’s Spirit of Merseyside Awards.
+The Merseyside 100 was named ‘Emerging Philanthropist of the Year’ at the Community Foundation for Merseyside’s Spirit of Merseyside Awards.
 Merseyside 100 is a unique philanthropic giving club that brings together dozens of regional businesses, individuals and entrepreneurs to create a new circle of charitable giving.

 View a short film about the Merseyside 100 here